 Fresh air is so good for the soul.
 Break away from your desk, cash register, salon, or other “inside” job and smell the honeysuckle of the mountains.

 The Roanoke Valley Greenways offer more than 30 miles of paved trails that allow you to hop park to park on foot or bike, and they also run parallel to water, adding to the scenery.
-Bike rentals are available at UnderDog Bikes and Roanoke Mountain Adventures, and you’ll find off-the-Greenway craft beer at Starr Hill Pilot Brewery & Side Stage in Roanoke, or Parkway Brewing and Ober Brewing in Salem.
-Often there are food trucks on hand at the breweries.
+Bike rentals are available at Roanoke Mountain Adventures, and you’ll find off-the-Greenway craft beer at Starr Hill Pilot Brewery & Side Stage in Roanoke, or Parkway Brewing in Salem.

 To really take in the views, travel the Blue Ridge Parkway with a picnic in mind (maybe stock up at a farmers market?).
-Some of the most popular spots are Abbott Lake at Peaks of Otter, Roanoke Mountain, and Rocky Knob.
+Some of the most popular spots are the scenic overlooks between Roanoke and the Peaks of Otter in Bedford.

 Waterfall hikes are all the rage, and there is one in particular that is great for fishing, wading, swimming, a history lesson, and general scenic interest.
 It’s Roaring Run in Eagle Rock, a 1.4-mile trail that includes the ruins of a 19th century iron ore furnace.
 For post-hike eats, check out Maw & Paw’s Diner and chow down on one of the best burgers in Virginia’s Blue Ridge.